parnika31/parnika31.github.io/_pages/about.md

 Currently, I am doing a research project on cross-embodiment learning and generalization under the supervision of [Prof. Glen Berseth](https://neo-x.github.io).
 Before this, I had the opportunity to collaborate with [Prof. Shalabh Bhatnagar](https://www.csa.iisc.ac.in/~shalabh/) and [Prof. Raghuram Bharadwaj](https://www.iiitb.ac.in/faculty/raghuram-bharadwaj) on research that leveraged attention mechanism to solve cooperative multi-agent reinforcement learning tasks in constrained settings.

-Previously, I worked as a Research Engineer and Technologist at Mindtree and Wipro Ltd. respectively, after completing Bachelor's at Dr. A.P.J.
+Previously, I worked as a Research Engineer and Technologist at Mindtree and Wipro Ltd. respectively, after completing Bachelor's in Computer Science and Engineering at Dr. A.P.J.
 Abdul Kalam Technical University, India.

 ### News